-If your style is classic, old-Hollywood glamour, then 2018 is the year for you.
-Women’s styles this year are heavily inspired by vintage looks, feminine themes, and classic shapes.
+If your style is classic, old-Hollywood glamour, then this is the year for you.
+Women's styles this year are heavily inspired by vintage looks, feminine themes, and classic shapes.

-If you are looking for a dressy, fashionable shoe to get you through summer socials and all the way into fall and winter parties, today we’re looking at some of the top women’s dress shoes of the year and choosing our favorite styles.
+If you're looking for dressy, fashionable women's shoes to get you through summer socials and all the way into fall and winter parties, keep reading as we review some of the top ladies dress shoes of the year based on our favorite styles.

 Top 5 Women's Dress Shoes Comparison Chart

-The fun, strappy peep toe, and rhinestones on these women’s dress sandals from Olivia K create drama and glamor in a high-fashion sandal, but with a shape, fit, and heel height to keep you comfortable all day.
-With these sandals, you don’t have to sacrifice comfort in order to be beautiful, and your feet can hold up for any long summer nights as long as you can.
+The fun, strappy peep toe, and rhinestones on these women's dress sandals from Olivia K create drama and glamour in a high-fashion sandal, but with a shape, fit, and heel height to keep you comfortable all day.
+With these ladies sandals, you don't have to sacrifice comfort to be beautiful, and your feet will hold up for any long summer nights as long as you can.

 The synthetic upper of these shoes features slender straps packed with rhinestones, forming an eye-catching and glamorous design.
 Peep toes and open sides keep your feet cool and comfortable, for a style that can go day-to-evening without missing a beat.